The Jacket: Plot

+A sub-plot involves Dr. Lorensen informally treating a friend's son played, significantly, by the same actor as the child soldier.
+Risking her career, Lorensen eventually cures the child with a single, unsanctioned application of ECT.

-Early on January 1, 1993, knowing that his time is running out, Starks is briefly taken out of the hospital by Dr. Beth Lorenson, who he has finally convinced of his time travel experiences and knowledge of future events.
+Early on January 1, 1993, knowing that his time is running out, Starks is briefly taken out of the hospital by Lorenson, whom he has finally convinced of his time travel experiences and knowledge of future events.
 She drives Starks to the childhood home of Jackie and her mother, where he gives the mother a letter he has written, which outlines Jackie's bleak future and warns the mother that she is fated to orphan Jackie when she dies after falling asleep with a lit cigarette in her hand.
 When he returns to the hospital, Starks experiences a flashback to the head wound he suffered in Iraq, simultaneously slipping on the ice and hitting his head.
 Bleeding profusely, he convinces two of the more sympathetic doctors to put him into the jacket one last time.

 Starks returns to 2007, where he finds that his letter to Jackie's mother has made all the difference.
 Jackie now has a better life than in the previous version of 2007.
 She is no longer a waitress, is dressed in a nurse's uniform, and has a noticeably more cheerful outlook.
 They reprise their first 2007 meeting: she sees Starks standing in the snow and initially drives past him, but backs up when she notices his head wound.
 She stops and offers to take him to the hospital where she works.
 While they are in the car, Jackie receives a call from her mother, still alive and well.
 They drive on, the screen fades to white and we hear Jackie's voice ask, "How much time do we have?", which she has asked him before.
 As the credits roll, the answer to the question is given by the words of the song "We Have All the Time in the World" sung by Iggy Pop.